-Petrona kindly points me in the direction of The Good Library Blog.
+(The now-defunct blog) Petrona kindly points me in the direction of the (also defunct) Good Library Blog.
 Apparently it contains "a set of ideas about how good libraries could and should be run for the benefit of their local communities".
 Good stuff.
 This seems very worthy, yet what are these benefits?
 It's difficult to demonstrate in the abstract.
 So let's get personal (in the next but one paragraph).

 The blog links to a letter to the Portsmouth Evening News "written by a resident of Gosport in Hampshire".
-It tells the grim story of Hampshire's library chiefs cutting funding for Gosport's Discovery Centre (i.e. the library).
+It tells the grim story of Hampshire's library chiefs cutting funding for Gosport's Discovery Centre (the appalling new name for the library).
 According to the correspondent, it means there will be no new books for months.
 He or she advises the chiefs to "take a look at Portsmouth library, a model of excellence.
-But then, Portsmouth ... opted out of Hampshire's administration some years ago."
+But then, Portsmouth ... opted out of Hampshire's administration some years ago".

 This means something very personal to me.
-Before I started to read, I was unemployed, qualification-less, going nowhere, not likely to go anywhere, except Fratton Park.
+Before I started to read, I was unemployed, without qualifications, going nowhere, not likely to go anywhere, except Fratton Park.
 Then I started using Gosport library, the one now under a pseudonym.
 This was inspired by the great Miners' Strike of 1984-85, during which deep disillusionment was bred in me (the ridiculous Falklands War two years earlier, something much closer to home, had had a preparatory effect).
-I read Michael Crick's book Scargill and the Miners.
-Then I read a few more, including some novels (notably Kundera's The Unbearable Lightness of Being, the discovery of which I've written about before).
-But then in March 1987 I crossed the Rubicon (or Portsmouth Harbour as it's known) to discover the three floors of Portsmouth Central Library.
+I read Michael Crick's book Scargill and the Miners and then a few more, including some novels, notably Kundera's The Unbearable Lightness of Being.
+But then in March 1987 I crossed the Rubicon (or Portsmouth Harbour as it's more widely known) to discover the three floors of Portsmouth Central Library.
 Before long I had a job and was taking a couple of courses.
-These led to university and, eventually, an MA, a better job, a slightly brighter outlook, Spike Magazine, this blog and the great friends it and a new life has brought me.
+These led to university, a BA and an MA, a full-time job, (now moribund) Spike Magazine, this blog and the great friends it and a new life has brought me.

 Monday, November 27, 2006